MarkvanMents/docs/content/developerportal/deploy/migrating-to-v4.md

 1. Download a backup from your app hosted in Mendix Cloud v3 (for details, see [How to Download a Backup](/developerportal/operate/download-backup)).

     {{% alert type="info" %}}It is recommended that you download copies of *all* backups you want to keep.
-Once you have offboarded the old v3 environment, they will no longer be available.{{% /alert %}}
+Once you have offboarded the old v3 environment, they will no longer be available.{% endhint %}

 2. Upload the downloaded backup to your app hosted in Mendix Cloud v4 (for details, see [How to Restore a Backup](/developerportal/operate/restore-backup)).